realworldocaml/book/book/gadts/README.md

   | If of expr * expr * expr
 ```

-Now, we can write a recursive evaluator in a pretty straight-ahead
+We can write a recursive evaluator for this type in a pretty
-style.
-First, we'll declare an exception that can be thrown when we
+straight-ahead style.
+First, we'll declare an exception that can be
-hit an ill-typed expression, e.g., when encoutering an expression that
+thrown when we hit an ill-typed expression, e.g., when encoutering an
-tries to add a bool and an int.
+expression that tries to add a bool and an int.

 ```ocaml env=main
 exception Ill_typed